Accounts Payable Examples

 #1 – Raw Materials/Power/ Fuel Purchase for Manufacturing Companies

 A manufacturing company needs raw material, power, and fuel to complete the process of manufacturing and production.
-So, these items which are consumed in large cannot be purchased in cash and hence are bought on credit with a credit period generally of 30 days or more.
-Hence, until the payment is made the suppliers of raw materials, power and fuel will appear as Accounts payable.
+So, these items consumed in large quantities cannot be purchased in cash and hence are bought on credit with a credit period generally of 30 days or more.
+Therefore, until the payment is made, the suppliers of raw materials, power, and fuel will appear as Accounts payable.

 #2 – Transportation and Logistics

-Raw materials are required to be taken from Warehouse of Supplier to place of manufacture.
-Similarly, goods which are produced are needed to be taken to the warehouse for storage or directly to the place of the buyer.
-So, there may be different modes of transportation (Land, Sea, and Air) and in some cases, more than one mode of transportation might be used.
-So instead of owning these vehicles and incurring expenses of other overheads, it is convenient to use the service providers of logistics and transportation.
+Raw materials must be taken from the Warehouse of the Supplier to the place of manufacture.
+Similarly, goods that are produced need to be taken to the warehouse for storage or directly to the buyer’s place.
+So, there may be different modes of transportation (Land, Sea, and Air), and in some cases, more than one mode of transportation might be used.
+So instead of owning these vehicles and incurring expenses of other overheads, it is convenient to use logistics and transportation service providers.

-Similarly, Goods which needs to be imported or exported has to go through many processes complying with local regulations.
-Also, these goods may be required to be stored at a warehouse in port.
+Similarly, goods that must be imported or exported must go through many processes complying with local regulations.
+Also, these goods may be required to be stored at a warehouse in the port.
 These services will require service providers with some expertise.
-Hence clearing and forwarding agents services will be used.
-And in all cases, where cash is not immediately paid to settle the services received, Accounts payables are impacted and adjusted for whenever cash is paid.
+Hence clearing and forwarding agent services will be used.
+And in all cases where cash is not immediately paid to settle the services received, Accounts payables are impacted and adjusted for whenever cash is paid.

 #3 – Assembling and Subcontracting Works

-Although a company has its own manufacturing unit, certain processes might be still required to be subcontracted to another company.
-This is due to the fact that the other company might be an expert, or the manufacturing company does not have the required resources or licenses to do a particular work.
+Although a company has its manufacturing unit, specific processes might still require subcontracting to another company.
+It is because the other company might be an expert, or the manufacturing company does not have the necessary resources or licenses to do a particular work.

 For example, Apple uses the services of companies in China for assembling its iPhone.
-Service payments pending to these Chinese companies will be a part of accounts payable in the books of Apple.
+Therefore, service payments pending to these Chinese companies will be a part of accounts payable in the books of Apple.

 #4 – Travelling

-Consider a company which is involved in the installation and commission of telecommunication equipment all over India.
+Consider a company that is involved in installing and commissioning telecommunication equipment all over India.
 Hence network engineers from the company must travel continuously.
-Hence it is beneficial to involve a cab provider who provides services all over India.
-This will help in bringing down the cost of the project.
+Thus it is beneficial to include a cab provider who provides services all over India.
+It will help in bringing down the cost of the project.

-Mango Ltd. Engaged in the Below Transactions During the March 2019
+Mango Ltd. Engaged in the Below Transactions During March 2019

 - Mar 01: Purchased INR 80000 of inventory on credit from Grapes Ltd. and paid transportation charges of INR 600.